mahdi-mallaee/flow/README.md

 What's new?

+1.2.5
+• Now Discarding tabs after title is load to improve search and visibility.
+• Clicking on the open sessions will bring them to front.
+• Bug fixes.

+1.2.4
+• Bug fixes.

 1.2.3
 • Added search in sessions.
 • Added session reordering ( holding two horizontal lines in session menu).